GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ## <u>HRIS-Insert-TimeOff flow</u>

 This flow inserts a new time-off request into the HRIS.
 On successful insertion and creation of time off on HRIS, the external timeOffRequestId after the creation is returned as output.
-On successfull insertion, Genesys time off request will set to successful synchronization status.
+On successful insertion, Genesys time off request will set to successful synchronization status.
 If workflow invovation results in an error, then the synchronization status is set to failed status.

 ### <u>Flow invocation context and details</u>